ul-gh/PiPyADC/README.md

 and examples also work in Python 2.
 To install the package for Python 2, simply omit "3" from all commands below.

-### Optional: Install wiringpi library:
+### Install PiPyADC
+To install PiPyADC, first make sure you have installed pip:

 	sudo apt install python3-pip

+Then, use it to install PiPyADC:

+	pip3 install pipyadc

+If you plan to make changes to the package, first make sure that the wiringpi library is installed:

 	pip3 install wiringpi

-### Install PipyADC
+Then, clone the repo and install it in development mode:

 	git clone https://github.com/bleykauf/PiPyADC.git
 	cd PiPyADC
-	python3 setup.py install --user

-Alternatively, if you plan to make changes to the package, use

 	python3 setup.py develop --user

 ### Activate SPI bus and reboot system: